lewtds/focus-tracker/README.md

 ## Prerequisites ##

-On a Ubuntu 12.04 machine or a similar environment, a
+On a Ubuntu 12.04 machine or a similar environment, this should suffice:

     sudo apt-get install gir1.2-appindicator3-0.1 gir1.2-wnck-3.0 \
        gir1.2-gtk-3.0 python-gi

-should suffixes.

 _Note_: The project uses GNOME's GObject Introspection technology to enable Python to utilize GNOME's available packages (Ubuntu's AppIndicator, GTK+, ...)